Home Theater PC

 slots, but it's very unlikely they will ever be used.
 This is a

-dedicated HD DVR and the only slot used is by the tuner card further
+dedicated HD DVR and the tuner card is the only slot used.

 - I thermal epoxied a small chip cooler onto the exposed chip